Enderer/aho.js/README.md

 m = length of text being searched z = length of all matches found
 ```
-When the size of the dictionary being matched against is very large ```(n is much larger than m, z)``` most of the time will be spent buiding the search trie.
+When the size of the dictionary being matched against is very large ```(n is much larger than m, z)``` most of the time will be spent building the search trie.
 You can pre-compute this tree and save it to disk to speed up processing.
 ```javascript
 const fs = require('fs');